What is a PPA? The Guide to Power Purchase Agreements

 There is a reporting obligation under REMIT (Regulation on Wholesale Energy Market Integrity and Transparency).
 Under REMIT, wholesale energy market participants are required to report to the ACER (European Agency for the Cooperation of Energy Regulators) on the details of transactions and orders in relation to wholesale energy products (price, quantity, dates, etc.).
 It is important to note who will take care of obligatory reporting and at what cost.

-However, PPAs are complex in their structure and pricing.
-Overlooking or inadequately negotiating a contractual clause can impact the overall revenue of a PPA project.
-This necessitates a thorough understanding of energy risks, valuation, and negotiation issues.
+However, PPAs are structurally and financially complex.
+Overlooking – or poorly negotiating – even a single contractual clause can significantly affect a project’s overall revenue.
+This underscores the need for a deep understanding of energy risks, valuation, and negotiation dynamics.

 Due to a general lack of transparency in the PPA market, PPA prices in Europe are not readily available.
-In fact, the process to get them is cumbersome.
+In fact, the process of getting them is cumbersome.
 You would normally need to contact potential buyers, outline your project, sign NDAs (Non-Disclosure Agreements) and maybe get a price range.

-To contribute to a more transparent PPA market, Pexapark provides PPA Prices across Europe for free.
+To contribute to a more transparent PPA market, Pexapark provides PPA prices across Europe and the US for free.
 Drawing from over 15 years of origination experience, we understand energy buyers and how to calculate fair values of PPAs.
-We urge you to check it out.

-The EFET (European Federation of Energy Traders) published a standard Corporate Power Purchase Agreement in cooperation with RE-Source Platform.
-In view of standardisation, industry stakeholders have widely circulated and reviewed this CPPA.
+The EFET (European Federation of Energy Traders) has published a standard Corporate Power Purchase Agreement in cooperation with RE-Source Platform.
+In view of standardization, industry stakeholders have widely circulated and reviewed this CPPA.

 The RE-Source Platform is a European alliance of stakeholders representing clean energy buyers and suppliers for corporate renewable energy sourcing.